-- Upon announcement by the Company on the ASX market announcements platform that it has achieved committed presales equal to or greater than 50% of the 57 residential apartments at Forbes Residences; - B) Upon announcement by the Company on the ASX market announcements platform that it has entered into a Construction Contract for the development of Forbes Residences.
+- A) Upon announcement by the Company on the ASX market announcements platform that it has achieved committed presales equal to or greater than 50% of the 57 residential apartments at Forbes Residences; and - B) Upon announcement by the Company on the ASX market announcements platform that it has entered into a Construction Contract for the development of Forbes Residences.

-A share-based payment expense of \$577,000 was recognised in the Statement of Profit or Loss and Other Comprehensive Income for the year ended 30 June 2021.
+A share-based payment expense of \$577,000 was recognised in prior periods.